 to render the infinite.

-This program was presented as part of Chicago Humanities Festival and Art Design Chicago Now, entitled Imagining Chicago’s Future.
-An initiative funded by the Terra Foundation for American Art that amplifies the voices of Chicago's diverse creatives, past and present, and explores the essential role they play in shaping the now.
-Also presented in partnership with Chicago Film Archive and with African American Women's Magazine Media.
+*to render the infinite was originally presented as part of Chicago Humanities Festival and Art Design Chicago Now, with African American Women's Magazine Media, entitled Imagining Chicago’s Future: An initiative funded by the Terra Foundation for American Art that amplifies the voices of Chicago's diverse creatives, past and present, and explores the essential role they play in shaping the now.